 Design and Technology (D&T) KS2: Axles

-This video explores what an axle is and how they are essential in all vehicles, from bicycles to trains.
+This short film explains what an axle is and how they are essential in all vehicles, from bicycles to trains.

-This video is an ideal introduction to the essential features of a vehicle and how these are designed and tailored for different types of vehicles.
+This short film is an ideal introduction to the essential features of a vehicle and how these are designed and tailored for different types of vehicles.

-The video investigates why some vehicles require strong, heavy axles, while other vehicles require a lightweight axle.
+The film investigates why some vehicles require strong, heavy axles, while other vehicles require a lightweight axle.

-This video could be used as part of a Design and Technology investigation into making a fast car.
+It could be used as part of a design and technology investigation into making a fast car.

 Points for discussion: